spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

     * **[Streaming Cluster](http://devzone.tibco.com/sites/streambase/latest/sb/sb-product/documentation/architectsguide/ch03s01.html)** - A logical grouping of Streaming nodes that communicate to support an application
     * **[Streaming Node](http://devzone.tibco.com/sites/streambase/latest/sb/sb-product/documentation/architectsguide/ch03s01.html)** - A Streaming container for engines
     * **[Streaming Engine](http://devzone.tibco.com/sites/streambase/latest/sb/sb-product/documentation/architectsguide/ch03s01.html)** - Executable context for a fragment

+<a name="overview"></a>

+## Overview

+This sample consists of a basic eventflow fragment contained in an application archive.
+Additional files are included to support deploying in a Kubernetes environment.
+The sample shows how to build, deploy and use TIBCO Streaming applications in Kubernetes.

 <a name="quick_runthrough"></a>